imagej/imagej.github.io/_pages/licensing/index.md

 Since each project consists of many components, some may be licensed differently.
 You can always find the license of each project in a `LICENSE.txt` or similar file of the relevant repository on [GitHub](/develop/github).
 That said, in general, the table below is accurate with very few exceptions.
 When there *is* an exception, it is often licensed more permissively than the rest of the project—for example, the core of [Bio-Formats](/formats/bio-formats) is licensed under [BSD-2](/licensing/bsd) ([1](https://github.com/openmicroscopy/bioformats/blob/develop/components/formats-bsd/LICENSE.txt)), and the [ImageJ](/software/imagej) and [SCIFIO](/libs/scifio) tutorials are licensed under [CC0](/licensing/public-domain) ([1](https://github.com/imagej/tutorials/blob/master/README.md), [2](https://github.com/scifio/scifio-tutorials/blob/master/README.md)), waiving all copyright interest as allowed by law.

-## A note about ImageJ1
+## A note about ImageJ 1.x

-The [ImageJ 1.x](/software/imagej1) project is developed at the National Institutes of Health, a United States government organization.
+The [ImageJ 1.x](/software/imagej-1.x) project is developed at the National Institutes of Health, a United States government organization.
 Hence, pursuant to [U.S. copyright law Title 17, Section 105](http://www.copyright.gov/title17/92chap1.html#105), no copyright applies.
 However, that waiver of copyright applies only to U.S. law, and does not apply to other countries.
-Furthermore, the ImageJ1 project includes substantial effort and code from individuals who are not U.S. government employees, making the legal status of ImageJ1 as a whole decidedly unclear.
+Furthermore, the ImageJ 1.x project includes substantial effort and code from individuals who are not U.S. government employees, making the legal status of ImageJ 1.x as a whole decidedly unclear.
 For further reading, see the {% include wikipedia title='Copyright status of work by the U.S. government' text='Wikipedia article "Copyright status of work by the U.S. government"'%}.

 ## Developers: How to use this page